doctorfree/nvim-lazyman/README.md

 The installation and initialization of Neovim configurations are placed in separate directories and managed using the `NVIM_APPNAME` environment variable.

+Note that a full installation and initialization of all supported Neovim configurations, plugins, language servers, formatters, linters, and tools will consume over 20GB of disk space.

 The `lazyman` command is installed as `~/.local/bin/lazyman` and can be used to install, initialize, remove, and manage multiple Neovim configurations.